tESS RENÉ

 Yes, we’re alive (thanks, brain), but we’re also completely stressed out.

-A big part of decisiveness comes from self-trust.
+A big part of decisiveness comes from self-trust, the lack of it creates self-doubt.
 Your primary caregivers influence how much you value & trust your ideas & preferences.

 Either overtly or covertly, if you weren’t taught how to value your ideas, you’ll find it difficult to trust your opinions, and you likely feel unclear about decision-making.
 To feel safe, you have to compensate somewhere for that lack of self-trust.